kenvantilburg/solar-basin-dynamics/code/Summary/Readme.txt

 photons in the sun) and reads it in on subsequent evaluations to save time.
 The other two files contain auxiliary functions and plot options.

+To view earth hits from forward simulations, unzip all files in data/Earth_hits and merge them into one file with

+copy hit_record_* hit_record.csv